infretis/infretis/examples/gromacs/puckering/README.md

 python -m pip install -e .
 git checkout molmod_exercise5
 cd examples/gromacs/puckering/
-echo "All done!"
+echo "All done!
+We will perform the exercise from this folder."
 ```

 ## Questions
-There are no questions in this section.
+* **4** We will perform the exercise from the directory "~/infretis/examples/gromacs/puckering/".
+List all files and folders contained within this directory by using the terminal.

 # Step 1: System definition and topology generation

 Draw your favorite 6-ringed molecule in Avogadro in an $^4\text{C}_1$ conformation.
 Be sure to complete the valence of each atom.

-The order parameter we will be using depends on the ring indices, and also the order of these indices.
+The order parameter we will be using depends on the ring atoms, and we therefore need to identify the ring-atom indices.
 The atom indices can be accessed by checking the "Labels" box and then clicking "Atom Labels: Indices", as shown below:

 <img src="https://github.com/infretis/infretis/blob/molmod_exercise5/examples/gromacs/puckering/graphics/labels.jpg" width="99%" height="99%">